 The official contact point for all companies from Switzerland and Liechtenstein with export and trading activities in Austria is the Swiss Business Hub Austria.

 Austria is a key partner for Switzerland in this area.
 Cooperation between the two countries is diverse and particularly extensive in the fields of transport, energy, health and future technologies.
 The excellent networking and cooperation between researchers and institutions of the two countries takes place largely through cooperation in the multilateral context of the EU research framework programmes.
 To date, Austrian and Swiss researchers have collaborated on a total of 640 projects under Horizon 2020 (including the Euratom programme).
 This makes Austria one of Switzerland's top ten partner countries in this field.
 Since 2011 the Swiss National Science Foundation (SNSF) has also supported over 744 projects that included Austrian involvement, which puts Austria in 7th place in terms of number of projects by SNSF's 147 partner countries.
 With around 1,500 students, Austrians form the fifth largest group of foreign students in Switzerland; there are also around 500 Swiss nationals studying in Austria.

 Swiss living in Austria

 Switzerland is actively engaged in promoting a diverse presence of Swiss artists in all parts of the Austrian cultural scene.
 The diplomatic representations and cultural institutes of both countries work closely together in that respect.
-Cultural talks take place regularly at government level every two years.
+An informal bilateral culture dialogue takes place at government level every two years.
 During these discussions, Switzerland and Austria agreed to increase cooperation in the organisation of cultural events in third countries.
 An example of this is the collaborative project between the FDFA/Pro Helvetia and the 61 Austrian libraries abroad, which was agreed in 2013 and has since been successfully implemented.

 History of bilateral relations